If Planning Direct has submitted your planning application, we’re happy to offer you 10% off your building regulations application!

-This is considered the safest type of application as, provided the plans are followed, there is no danger that you would fall foul of the regulations at any stage of the build.
-This removes the risk of facing costly and potentially prolonged enforcement action and/or rebuilding.
+This is considered the safest type of application as – provided the plans are followed – there is no danger that you will fall foul of the regulations at any stage of the build.
+This removes the risk of facing costly and lengthy enforcement action and rebuilding.

 There are some additional benefits to this approach.
-One benefit is that you will have a detailed specification of the work.
-With that you can more accurately estimate project costs (including materials and labour costs).
-Furthermore, if you instruct your builder to follow approved building regulations full plans and anything goes wrong, they’ll normally be responsible for putting it right.
+One benefit is that you will have a detailed specification of the work meaning you can accurately estimate project costs (including materials and labour costs).
+On top of that, if you instruct your builder to follow approved building regulations full plans and anything goes wrong, they’ll normally be responsible for putting it right.

-Building Notice – this is where you simply give notice to building control that you intend to commence building work.
+This is where you simply give notice to building control that you intend to commence building work.
 You can start work 2 days after giving notice.
-No plans are required.
+No plans are required at all.

 Your local council will carry out inspections of the building work as it progresses.
-If your work is found not to be compliant with building regulations either during or following construction, you will have to put it right.
-In some cases, this could require total demolition and recommencement.
+If they find that your work does not comply with building regulations either during or after construction, you will be required to put this right.
+In some cases, this could require total demolition and building again from scratch.

-Regularisation – this is where you apply for building regulations approval concerning work already completed without the necessary approval.
+This is where you apply for building regulations approval for work you’ve already completed without the necessary approval.
 This route mainly provides an option to people who find themselves dealing with old unauthorised building works.

-If you are looking to commence new building works, regularisation is NOT an alternative to full plans or building notice applications.
-You could be prosecuted and issued an unlimited fine is works are carried out in breach in your property.
+If you are looking to start new building works, regularisation is NOT an alternative to full plans or building notice applications.
+You could be prosecuted and issued with an unlimited fine if works are carried out at your property in breach of building regulations.